ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/data.md

 example.
 If this is the case, enter None rather than leaving the descriptors blank.
 (If you prefer to use Dimensionless as the unit for dimensionless quantities then that is also fine!)

+### Logical data

+This field type should be used to record data that is either True or False.
+Data of this type could alternatively be captured as categorical data with "True" and "False" being used as levels.
+However, using this field type should make subsequent analyses similar as it ensures that the data remains stored as booleans.

+We would recommend this field type for situations where only two unambiguous outcomes are possible (e.g whether a trap had been triggered when you returned to a plot).
+In situations of greater ambiguity, such as describing the logging status of a forest, we would recommend using the categorical data field type instead, as this allows you to express multiple levels (i.e. unlogged, lightly logged vs heavily logged, rather than just logged vs unlogged).

 ### Abundance and trait data